Chart 6- Current USA Cider Makers by-Type with “Tasting” Rooms

 Chart 7- Current USA Cider Makers with “Tasting” by-State

 The chart depicts the availability of “tasting” experiences by state for all current cider maker types identified.
-States like Michigan, Washington, Oregon, Pennsylvania and New York have many more on-site tasting opportunities, thereby enabling a more full “cider route” experience for travelers.
-Of note, California which has by far the highest number of wineries and wine tasting rooms of any state, has the lowest percentage of cider tasting prospects among the six largest cider making states shown.
+States like Michigan, Washington, Oregon, Pennsylvania and New York have many more on-site tasting opportunities, thereby enabling a more full “cider route” and “destination” experience for travelers and locals.
+Of note, California which has by far the highest number of wineries and wine tasting rooms of any state, while improving the last couple years still has the lowest percentage of cider tasting prospects among the six largest cider making states shown.

 Chart 13- Current USA Cider Makers Using Organically Grown Fruits by Type